tchan2/packet-gpu/README.md

 $ sudo nano sslwrap.sh
 ```

-You will see that on the top of the script, you can set your domain name!
+You will see that on the top of the script, you can set your domain name and email.
 Please edit it as necessary.
 ```
 # Set your domain name here
 domain=example.ddns.net

+# Set your email here
+email=example@email.com
 ```

 Please exit and save the file, and run the script: